 Interesting facts

-Amazing moments about the celebration:
+Amazing facts about the celebration:

-- in 1999, a stamp was issued in the United States to commemorate the celebration of good relations between peoples.
+- In 1999, a stamp was issued in the United States to commemorate the celebration of good relations between peoples.

-How to celebrate
+How to take part

-When is Hanukkah celebrated in 2022?
+When is Hanukkah in 2024?

 Weekday | Month | Day | Year |